What is blood and what does it do?

 - Eosinophils – Eosinophils respond to parasitic infections and allergic reactions.

-- Neutrophil – These are the most common white blood cells.
+- Neutrophils – These are the most common white blood cells.
 They are usually the first line of defence against bacterial and fungal infections.

 3. Clotting - prevent excessive bleeding